Joel Salatin: Media

 Salatin's farm, Polyface, is featured prominently in Michael Pollan's book The Omnivore's Dilemma (2006) and the documentary films, Food, Inc. and Fresh.
 Pollan became interested in Salatin because of his refusal to send food to locations beyond a four-hour drive of his farm, i.e. outside his local "foodshed".
 "We want [prospective customers] to find farms in their areas and keep the money in their own community", he said.
 "We think there is strength in decentralization and spreading out rather than in being concentrated and centralized."

 Salatin and his farm have also been featured in radio, television and print media including Smithsonian Magazine, National Geographic, Gourmet, and ABC News.

 Awards

 Salatin received the 15th Annual Heinz Award with special focus on the environment.

+Received the American Pastured Poultry Producers (APPPA.org) Lifetime Achievement Award for his contributions to the pastured poultry movement.